Sandberg Game: Game

 One game in particular was cited for putting twenty-four-year-old second baseman Ryne Sandberg (as well as the 1984 Cubs in general) "on the map", an NBC national telecast of a Cardinals–Cubs game on June 23, 1984.
 The Cubs had been playing well throughout the season's first few months, but as a team unaccustomed to winning, they had not yet become a serious contender in the eyes of most baseball fans.

 As for Sandberg, he had played two full seasons in the major leagues, and while he had shown himself to be a top-fielding second baseman and fast on the basepaths (over 30 stolen bases both seasons), his .260-ish batting average and single-digit home run production were respectable for his position but not especially noteworthy, and Sandberg was not talked about outside Chicago.
-And as previously alluded to, the Game of the Week, however, put the sleeper Cubs on the national stage against their regional rival, the St. Louis Cardinals.
+But now the Game of the Week broadcast put the sleeper Cubs on the national stage against their regional rival, the St. Louis Cardinals.
 Both teams were well-established franchises with strong fan bases outside the Chicago and St. Louis areas.

+St. Louis struck first in the first inning when George Hendrick singled home Ozzie Smith.
+The Cubs answered back in the bottom of the first when Bob Dernier singled, stole second and scored on Sandberg's single.
+The Cards then scored six runs in the second inning to take a 7–1 lead, highlighted by Willie McGee's three-run triple that chased Cubs starter Steve Trout out of the game.
+It stayed that way until the bottom of the fifth when the Cubs added two runs — Sandberg's groundout scored Jay Johnstone and Gary Matthews singled home Dernier.
+The Cardinals responded in their sixth when McGee hit a two run homer.
+The Cubs then scored five runs in the bottom of the sixth.
+Pinch hitter Richie Hebner singled home Keith Moreland.
+Dernier followed with a two run double scoring Ron Cey and Larry Bowa, and Sandberg singled home Hebner and Dernier (Sandberg's third hit of the game).